tock/book/src/course/thread-net/sensor-app.md

 $ tockloader erase-apps
 ```

-Now that we are able to read the temperature, we now continue on to network our
+Now that we are able to read the temperature, we will continue on to [network
-mote using Tock's supported OpenThread stack [here](comms-app.md).
+our mote using Tock's supported OpenThread stack](comms-app.md).